Contact the GG Archives

 Recipes from a Scandinavian-American Family

 The Gjenvick-Gjønvik Family has a great love for food and has many Chefs in the extended family.
-Among them are Master Chef Svein Magnus GJØNVIK of Trondheim, Norway and Chef Johann GJENVICK of Milwaukee.
-We bring you these delightful, tasty culinary dishes from Scandinavia, developed from recipes handed down from generation to generation.
-Cousin of Master Chef Svein Magnus GJØNVIK, Larry GJENVICK of Milwaukee prepared the Danish Kringle in the photograph above.
+Among them are Master Chef Svein Magnus GJØNVIK of Trondheim, Norway, and Chef Johann GJENVICK of Milwaukee.
+We bring you these delightful, tasty culinary dishes from Scandinavia, developed from recipes of generations past for future generations.
+Cousin of Master Chef Svein Magnus GJØNVIK, Larry GJENVICK of Milwaukee, prepared the Danish Kringle in the photograph above.

 Jenny's Cardamom Bread Recipe